 And while biomass offers direct uses in itself, it can also be converted to a number of carbon products, all of which are created through thermal processing in an indirect rotary kiln.

 Biomass offers significant potential to improve the world around us through a range of products and applications.

 Click the image below to view larger.

-Biomass begins its journey as organic matter, the source of which can vary significantly: animal remains and by-products, plants, forest product residuals, residuals leftover from the agricultural industry, or even wastewater treatment, can all serve as a source of biomass.
+Biomass begins its journey as organic matter, the source of which can vary significantly: animal remains and by-products, plants, forest product residuals, and even residuals leftover from the agricultural industry can all serve as a source of biomass.

 Biomass alone can be utilized as a source of energy, either through burning it directly as a source of heat, or by converting it into a biofuel for use as an alternative energy source.
-Similarly, it can be converted into biomass pellets, which can either be burned directly, or co-fired alongside coal in fossil-fueled energy plants.
+Similarly, it can be converted into biomass pellets for use as an energy source.

 In addition to these uses, biomass can be upgraded into several higher value products.

 One common higher value carbon product produced from biomass is biocoal.
 Biocoal is a form of synthetic or man made coal that can take the place of, or be co-fired with fossil-fuel based coal products in energy plants.